 TL;DR: It is a material whose atoms we have destabilised.
-It will far outlive our species, and we currently have nowhere it put it.
-Disposing of it safely is an engineering problem for the ages.
+Certain types will far outlive our species, and we currently have nowhere it put it.
+Putting it in a place where it will not endanger future humans or ecosystems is an engineering problem for the ages.

 If we look back at history, any attempt at creating something so long-lived, like the Pyramids, Stonehenge, or Easter Island’s statues, usually had some religious purpose.
 But Onkalo is much more mundane.